 Markdown Monster Portable Version

 Markdown Monster ships both as a full installer, and a portable install that is delivered as a Zip archive.
+Both versions also come as Chocolatey packages.

 The full installation requires elevated rights for registering several system components.